CopernicaMarketingSoftware/Documentation/Publisher/en/tips-and-tricks.md

 lot of techniques and background information.
 This is why we have compiled some tips and tricks to optimize the result of your mailings and teach you new things you may not know yet.
 Some articles are based on background, others more on the software and how to use it.
+If you get lost at any point we suggest trying the [glossary](./definitions) for a quick definition of the words that are used in these articles.

 ### Reputation